moritzmock/MiningSecurityIndicators/readme.md

 Traverses the complete history of a project for security or MAT patterns.

-To prepare the data for the visualization run the second script.
+To prepare the data for the visualization, run the second script.

 ```
 python traverse_history_for_comments.py --path <project> --path_logs <folder_for_the_logs> --MAT <TRUE/FALSE>